Skip to main content

 Recent highlights include performing Donnacha Dennehy’s piano concerto Limina with the LA Phil New Music Group conducted by John Adams, the London premiere of Philip Glass’s North Star at the Royal Festival Hall, Jonny Greenwood’s eight-hour organ work X Years of Reverb at Big Ears Festival, Knoxville and a collaboration with Nan Goldin and Soundwalk Collective on her film Memory Lost.
 Her discography spans releases on NMC, Milan Records, Slip, Diatribe Records, Foom, WW Records and Clay Pipe Music, with her latest album Years Went By (with Laurie Tompkins) released on Entr’acte in 2022.

 As an ensemble member she can be heard performing with James McVinnie Ensemble, the LSO and Ireland’s leading new music group Crash Ensemble.
 Alongside her performing career, Eliza is professor of piano at the Guildhall School of Music & Drama and Goldsmiths.
-She also teaches mindfulness-based approaches supporting musicians engage with fear, anxiety and depression.
+She also teaches mindfulness-based approaches supporting musicians in engaging with fear, anxiety and depression.